 Sign in to the Student Portal.
 Select the "Services" tab, and select the Supplemental Request Form under the "My Forms" button.

 Information relating to time and date of the supplemental will be available at the end of each semester from your Coordinator.

 Clearance of Failed Courses

 There are a number of ways a student can work towards correcting failed course(s).
 It is recommended that students register in their failed courses as soon as possible.
-Failed core bartending courses are only available to be re-taken in the fulltime (daytime) program the following semester.
-The bartending program runs September through December or January through April.
+Students may be able to sign up and take one or more failed courses.
 Please consult with the Program Coordinator for an academic plan to clear failed courses.

 Students will remain on academic probation until all but two outstanding failures in their program have been cleared.
 While on academic probation, the student must meet with their Coordinator prior to the beginning of each semester to establish an academic plan.
 This will provide better opportunities for the student to be successful.
 The student's timetable will be released once this meeting has occurred.

 Students will continue to be on academic probation as long as they have more than two outstanding failed courses.
 If a student has five or more outstanding failed courses, they will be discontinued from full-time studies in their program.